 Map of the best temples of Bali

-To finish, you will find all the Bali temples we mentioned on a map below.
-Also, if you want to use it offline, I recommend you download this touristic map of Bali, where you will find other major attractions on the island.
+To wrap it up, you’ll find all the Bali temples we mentioned on a map below.
+Also, if you want to use it offline, download this touristic map of Bali, where you’ll find other major attractions on the island.

-I hope you find this map of the Bali Temples of any use and don’t forget to leave us a comment to tell us which one you liked the most.
+I hope you find this map of the Bali Temples of use.
+Don’t forget to leave us a comment to tell us which one you liked the most.

 Tips for visiting the temples of Bali

-Finally, I leave you some tips that you should keep in mind when visiting temples in Bali.
+Finally, here are some tips that you should keep in mind when visiting temples in Bali.

 - Be respectful.
 The Balinese people are very open and respect all religions.
-They don’t mind letting you observe their rituals, so you must respect them while they are following their ceremonies.
+They don’t mind letting you observe their rituals, so you must respect them while they’re following their ceremonies.

-- Don’t take off your Sarong.
-Men and women carry Sarong in most of Bali’s temples.
-If they ask you to wear it, keep it in place throughout your visit.
+- Don’t take off your sarong.
+Men and women carry sarongs in most of Bali’s temples.
+If they ask you to wear one, keep it in place throughout your visit.

-- Don’t go beyond the limits.
-In some temples, it is allowed to be with prayers while they are practicing their religion.
-It’s okay if you want to capture the moment, but it’s a temple, not a photocall.
+- Don’t cross any boundaries.
+In some temples, you can attend prayers while worshippers are practicing their religion.
+It’s okay if you want to capture the moment, but it’s a temple, not a photoshoot.

 - Get up early.
 The most popular temples in Bali may be overcrowded during the day and afternoon, so I advise you to visit them first thing in the morning.

-- Take your own Sarong.
-In many temples, they charge you to rent the sarong, so if you buy one at the beginning of your trip you will save a lot of money.
+- Take your own sarong.
+At many temples, they charge you to rent a sarong, so if you buy one at the beginning of your trip, you’ll save a lot of money.
 Also, it’s a nice souvenir of your trip to Bali.

-- Relax, you are in Bali.
-Do not stress if you cannot see all the temples of the Island of the Gods.
-Keep in mind that even the best hotels in Bali that have their own temple, so you will need to return to Bali to continue exploring.
+- Relax, you’re in Bali.
+Don’t stress if you cannot see all the temples on the Island of the Gods.
+Keep in mind that even the best hotels in Bali have their own temples, so you’ll need to return to Bali to continue exploring.